-Now there’s a bold statement.
-Unfortunately, it cannot exist where you will have a 100% happy merchant supplier where acceptance is open and willing.
-If it does then at the very least, it doubles the cost of collecting the receivable.
-If you were the supplier, ask yourself this one question.
-Why would you want to finance the receivable for the Term and then agree to bear the cost of accepting a piece of plastic at the end of that term or even later?
-The simple answer is you would not.
+In the B2B supplier world, offering Term to a buyer cannot co-exist with the offering of credit cards as a form of payment.
+Now there’s a bold statement!
+Unfortunately, it cannot exist where you will have 100% happy merchant suppliers where acceptance is open and willing.
+If it does, then at the very least, it doubles the cost of collecting the receivable.
+If you were the supplier, ask yourself this one question “Why would you want to finance the receivable for the Term and then agree to bear the cost of accepting a piece of plastic at the end of that Term or even later? “ The simple answer is, you would not.
 It is a losing proposition.

 There is, however, one notable exception, as a payment of last resort.
 In this case, the buyer has no way of paying you other than to shift the debt over to a Card issuer.
 Beware though, as getting paid is not certain with new rules that exist in merchant agreements.
 Issuers reserve the right to claw back from the merchant if the Cardmember defaults with them.
 You might be thinking you are smart collecting your bad debt with a credit card, only to have it come back and bite you in a few months.
 So just a word of advice.